ast-al/rangeless/README.md

               % fn::transform( fn::get::first{}) // or LAMBDA( std::move(_.first) )
               % fn::to_vector();

-    // Alternatively, the results of expensive_key_fn can be memoized
+    // Alternatively, expensive_key_fn can be wrapped with a unary-function-memoizer
     // (results are internally cached in std::map and subsequent lookups are log-time). employees %= fn::sort_by( fn::make_memoized( expensive_key_fn ));